Skip to content

 Socket Teardown Races

-The most common pattern -- 7 of 13 CVEs.
+Seven of the thirteen CVEs follow the same pattern.
 One thread closes or unbinds a socket while another thread still uses the socket object or its buffers.
 The close path frees the object; the concurrent path dereferences a stale pointer.
 The race window is typically between spinlock release and object deallocation.

-CVE-2026-21241 is a clear example: the notification spinlock is released before the notification object is fully torn down, so a concurrent AfdNotifyPostEvents call can hit freed memory.
+CVE-2026-21241 illustrates this clearly: the notification spinlock is released before the notification object is fully torn down, so a concurrent AfdNotifyPostEvents call can hit freed memory.
+The window is narrow, but attackers have become skilled at widening it through thread scheduling manipulation.

 Buffer Length Validation Failures

 The driver accepts a user-supplied length or size without validating it against the actual buffer allocation.
 CVE-2025-21418 is a heap overflow from an unchecked length field.
-CVE-2023-28218 is an integer overflow in CMSG buffer size calculation.
+CVE-2023-28218 is an integer overflow in CMSG buffer size calculation, where the computed allocation size wraps to a small value while the subsequent copy uses the original, much larger size.

 Missing User Buffer Validation

 CVE-2023-21768 is a missing ProbeForWrite on an I/O ring buffer pointer.
-Without the probe, the kernel writes to a user-controlled address -- a direct write-what-where primitive.
+Without the probe, the kernel writes to a user-controlled address, providing a direct write-what-where primitive.
+This is the simplest class of AFD bug: a single missing check produces a clean exploitation primitive with no race or heap layout dependency.

 Registered I/O Lifetime Management